replicatedhq/replicated-field-labs/instruqt/airgap-embedded/03-moving-assets-into-place/assignment.md

 id: cqt3rfjrlyp8
 type: challenge
 title: Moving Assets into Place
-teaser: A short description of the challenge.
+teaser: Preparing the files you need to deploy your air-gapped instance
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: Let's prepare the files we need for our deployment
 tabs:
 - title: Jumpbox
   type: terminal